bsc-pm/nanos6/README.md

 * `monitoring.enabled`: To enable/disable monitoring and predictions of task, CPU, and thread statistics.
 Enabled by default if the runtime is configured with Monitoring.
 * `monitoring.verbose`: To enable/disable the verbose mode for monitoring.
 Enabled by default if the runtime is configured with Monitoring.
 * `monitoring.rolling_window`: To specify the number of metrics used for accumulators (moving average's window).
 By default, the latest 20 metrics.
-* `monitoring.enable_wisdom`: To enable/disable the wisdom mechanism.
+* `monitoring.wisdom`: To enable/disable the wisdom mechanism.
 Disabled by default.

 ### Known Limitations